-Learning in Media Arts involves students learning to engage with communications technologies and cross-disciplinary art forms to design, produce, distribute and interact with a range of print, audio, screen-based or hybrid artworks.
-Students explore, view, analyse and participate in media culture from a range of viewpoints and contexts.
-They acquire skills and processes to work in a range of forms and styles.
+In Media Arts, students learn to engage with traditional and emerging media technologies and creative processes.
+In order to design, produce, distribute and interact with a range of moving-image screen based media artworks.
+Students explore, view, analyse and participate in media culture from a range of viewpoints and in different contexts.
+They work individually and in collaboration with peers to acquire and develop skills and practices to create and communicate meaning in a a range of forms and styles.
 Students learn to reflect critically on their own and others' media arts experiences and evaluate media artworks, cultures and contexts.
 They express, conceptualise and communicate through their media artworks with increasing complexity and aesthetic understanding.